RiffSphere/Collectarr/README.md

 **Getting a TMDB API key:** TMDB offers free API keys to anyone with an account.
 Simply sign up and request a key via your account settings.

+## Setting up the configuration files

+The config folder can be named and placed anywhere on your computer.
+The directory path can be specified when running the command.
+If not specified, the script path will be used as config folder.

+In the config folder, make a copy of `collectarr.conf.example`, rename it `collectarr.conf` and open it with any text editor.